-‘Stand your ground’ laws linked to 11 percent rise in U.S. firearm homicides, study says
+‘Stand your ground’ laws linked to 11% rise in U.S. firearm homicides, study says

 Zimmerman’s trial hinged on self-defense, not stand-your-ground specifically — but his case still pushed Florida’s early removal of “duty to retreat” into the spotlight.
 The policy has steadily expanded over objections from activists, law enforcement and prosecutors who worry about its effect on violent crime.
 Ohio passed a stand-your-ground law last year after lobbying that pitted a state police union against pro-gun groups.

-Stand-your-ground “gives me the ability to make a decision I think is best immediately, rather than put some legal standard in front of me that I have to make when I’m in fear for my life,” Rob Sexton, legislative affairs director for the Buckeye Firearms Association, told The Post last fall.
+Stand-your-ground “gives me the ability to make a decision I think is best immediately, rather than put some legal standard in front of me that I have to make when I’m in fear for my life,” Rob Sexton, legislative affairs director for the Buckeye Firearms Association, told The Washington Post last fall.

-Martin’s case and others have sparked concerns that stand-your-ground could be particularly dangerous to Black people, given racial biases that could fuel people’s perceptions of who is a threat.
+Martin’s case and others have sparked concerns that stand-your-ground could be particularly dangerous for Black people, given racial biases that could fuel people’s perceptions of who is a threat.

 This latest study did not find evidence that stand-your-ground widens racial disparities in who is killed.
 The researchers note that they did not examine other areas of potential racial disparity — for example, the legal outcomes of stand-your-ground cases.